nicoll-douglas/home-server/README.md

 ### Hardware

 My server recycles an old Toshiba Satellite C50-B 14D laptop from circa 2014-15.
-I think originally this laptop was designed to run Windows 8 but when I dug it up it had Windows 10 installed.
-At that point it was basically unusable as a desktop but now it runs well as a repurposed Linux machine.
+When I dug it up it was basically unusable as a desktop but now it runs well as a repurposed Linux machine.

 #### Specifications

 I have to be wary when trying to host certain services since my resources can be easily overloaded but for the most part the specs of the laptop can handle hosting simple web services which is all I need for now.

-- Storage: 500GB HDD (SATA)
+- Storage: 500GB HDD
 - Memory: 4GB
 - CPU: Intel Celeron N2830
 - Clock Speed: 2.16GHz